YWYirong/YWYirong.github.io/README.md

-# How to host your resume on Github Pages
+# How to host your resume on GitHub Pages

-How to host your resume on Github Pages with [Jekyll](https://jekyllrb.com/).
+How to host your resume on GitHub Pages with [Jekyll](https://jekyllrb.com/).

 ## Purpose

-The purpose of the project is to show you step by step on how to use Github Pages with Jekyll to host our resume.
+The project aims to show you step-by-step how to use Github Pages with Jekyll (static site generator) to host our resume.
+As mentioned in the [Modern Technical Writing](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS), a static site is fast, simple, portable, and secure, thus a great way to host your resume.

 ## Prerequisites

-* Have a Github account
+* Have a GitHub account

 * A resume formatted in Markdown